-6. Employee profit share
+Employee profit share

 Profit for the year is after charging the cost of the James Halstead plc share ownership plan.
 Since 1980 the group has operated an employee share scheme, approved under the Finance Act 1978.
 In December 2001 the shareholders approved a new share ownership plan in line with the requirements of legislative changes.
 The aim of this scheme is to enable employees to build up a personal shareholding in James Halstead plc and to participate in its continued expansion and success as shareholders as well as employees.
-As members of the scheme the UK directors, with the exception of Mr S D Hall and Mr J A Wild, of the parent company each received shares to the value of £3,000.
+As members of the scheme the following directors received shares to the value of, Mr G Halstead £2,000, Mr M Halstead £3,000 and Mr G R Oliver £3,000.